samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

 We made a decision to model just three roles for a service, viewer, operator and admin.
-We thought it would be great if all permissions granted to humans were derived from these member lists, instead of scattering the membership across our infrastructure configuration tools (Kubernetes, terraform, Chef).
+We thought it would be great if all permissions granted to humans were derived from these member lists, instead of scattering the membership across our infrastructure configuration (Kubernetes, terraform, Chef).

 Now we have our registry, we can do just that.
 Using Kubernetes permissions as an example, it's simple to:

 - Identify the list of teams who are viewers, operators, or admins for any services that exist within each cluster namespace
-- Use these lists to create `RoleBinding`s in the service namespace, which grant the permissions in practice
+- Use these lists to create `RoleBinding`s in the service namespace, granting appropriate permissions to each member of the roles

 We implement this in a single file, `cluster/app/spaces-rbac.jsonnet`, which allows us to map over all namespaces in a cluster and provision the